lerrrii/glowing-waddle/apps/watchtower/metadata/description.md

 * **Time Zone**: Set `TZ` so your 03:00 means your local 3 AM, not UTC.
 * **No Dual Modes**: Don't combine `--schedule` and `--interval`—Watchtower honors only one.
 * **Docker Hub Limits**: Always set Docker Hub credentials to avoid rate limiting issues.
+* **No Rollback**: Watchtower doesn't have rollback functionality - test updates carefully!

 Happy auto-updating! 🚀